graphopedia-xyz/graphopedia/heatmap/index.md

 Another issue with colors is their influence on each other - adjacent cells of different colors can produce the perception of a gradient even when it is not there.

 Despite its name, a heatmap normally does not refer to a type of map but a table with color-coded values.
 Maps that use color coding with a rainbow pattern are also sometimes called heatmaps.
 But they are not to be confused with [choropleth maps](/choropleth-map) that use a single color per geographic region to represent data.

+Heatmaps originate from shading matrices that were used as far back as 1873. [^wilkinson]

 ## Variations
 Heatmap variations have to do with the orientation and layout of the map.
 The addition of a [dendrogram](/dendrogram) produces a heatmap that also shows the hierarchy of the values.